-3 Grant for 2021-2023 performance period, payable in 2024.
+&lt;sup>3 Grant for 2022-2024 performance period, payable in 2025.

-4 Mr. Poweska, upon hire, was provided transition grants for his 2021-2023 and 2022-2024 grants to partially replace the value of unvested long-term incentives from his previous employer.
+&lt;sup>4 Mr. Poweska, upon hire, was provided a transition grant for his 2022-2024 grant to partially replace the value of unvested long-term incentives from his previous employer.
 These transition grants are supported by market practice for executive hires.

-5 Ms. Primrose, upon promotion, was provided a promotional grant for her 2023-2025 grant prorated for time worked within the performance period at the executive level.
+&lt;sup>5 Ms. Primrose, upon promotion, was provided a promotional grant for her 2023-2025 grant prorated for time worked within the performance period at the executive level.